 - They will allow you to make a phone call so you can call a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to change into a jumpsuit.
+- If you think you will get released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to change into a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell us how it happened.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that could help others to get through jail intake?

 Click here to leave a comment

 Once bail has been posted, you will be discharged from jail.
 The discharge process may take anywhere from 30 minutes to all day long.
 Or, simply, the faster you post bail, the sooner you will get let go.
 It also depends on whether or not you have a cash bond or if the magistrate must decide on the bail amount.
 For lesser charges, you will be booked and released on your own recognizance.
 When you have completed your jail sentence and are given a date of your release, you should expect to get discharged at any time that day – but usually in the morning.